Sony XF90 (KD-55XF9005) Review

 Motion Handling and Video processingThis section is really the bread and butter of the Sony TV brand and they have been doing it well for a long time.
 The XF90 is a perfect example of good quality motion handling and video processing.
 The MotionFlow suite of options include True Cinema, Smooth, Standard, Clear, Custom and Off.
-To use the X-Motion Clarity technology you need to use Custom, Standard or Smooth settings and our advice would be to use Custom to limit the Soap Opera Effect (SEO) with film material.
+To use the X-Motion Clarity technology you need to use Custom, Standard or Smooth settings and our advice would be to use Custom to limit the Soap Opera Effect (SOE) with film material.
 X-Motion Clarity helps keep the brightness of the backlight consistent without flicker when using black frame insertion.

 As always with motion controls it will come down to personal preference how you set these up and with video based content, like sports broadcasts, you may find that introducing some MotionFlow works well for you.

 For film based 24p material we still recommend True Cinema or Off as the best options, but you may find that Custom works for you personally, without adding in SOE.

 Video processing on the XF9005 was excellent with all our tests passed with flying colours and the scaling of SD and HD to the panels native resolution was also superbly handled with no issues.
 We also didn’t find any issues with 50Hz material reported in the forums, which affected last year's TV.